peonMQ/MQRemote/README.md

 ```
 /rc raid <message>        - Send a command to the raid channel excluding self
 /rc +self raid <message>  - Send a command to the raid channel message including self
+/rc raid name <message>   - Send a command to the raid channel to the specific named character
 ```

 #### Custom Channels